-- B. Assume presidency and all duties if president is no longer capable or eligible to hold office.

-- Be chairman of the activity council.

-- D Record, distribute, and post all minutes of the activity council meeting.

-- E. Prepare the agenda for each activity council meeting.
+- A. Attend all meetings of the student senate, executive officers, activity council, and executive commission. - B. Assume presidency and all duties if president is no longer capable or eligible to hold office. - C. Be chairman of the activity council. - D. Record, distribute, and post all minutes of the activity council meeting. - E. Prepare the agenda for each activity council meeting. - G. Be in charge of all student elections and serve as chairperson of the election committee.

-- F. Call roll in activity council meeting.

-G. Be in charge of all student elections and serve as chairperson of the election committee.

-H. Serve on the S&A fee budget committee.
+- H. Serve on the S&A fee budget committee.
 Section 6.
 The ASWVC secretary shall:

-- A. Attend all meetings of the student senate, executive officers, and executive commission. - B. Record, distribute, and post all minutes of the student senate meetings. - Prepare the agenda for each student senate meeting. - D. Call roll in student senate. - Handle all ASWVC correspondence.

-- F. Keep a file of all correspondence, reports, and minutes.
+A. Attend all meetings of the student senate, executive officers, and executive commission. - B. Record, distribute, and post all minutes of the student senate meetings. - Prepare the agenda for each student senate meeting. - D. Call roll in student senate. - E. Handle all ASWVC correspondence. - F. Keep a file of all correspondence, reports, and minutes.
 Section 7.
-The ASWVC athletics treasurer shall: A. Attend all meetings of the student senate, executive officers, and executive commission. - A. Attend all meetings of the student senate, executive orneers, and executive commission.
-B. Record the athletic income and expense transactions and provide timely account summaries to the chief student services officer or designee, student senate, and athletic personnel.
-C. Maintain the athletic purchase order files.
-D. Serve as co-chairman of the student senate budget committee.
+The ASWVC athletics treasurer shall:

+- A. Attend all meetings of the student senate, executive officers, and executive commission.
+B. Record the athletic income and expense transactions and provide timely account summaries to the - chief student services officer or designee, student senate, and athletic personnel. - C. Maintain the athletic purchase order files. - D. Serve as co-chairman of the student senate budget committee.
-- Section 8.
-ASWVC activities treasurer shall: A. Attend all meetings of the student senate, executive officers, and executive commission. - B. Record the activities income and expense transactions and provide timely account summaries to the chief student services officer or designee, student senate, and clubs and organizations upon request.
-C. Maintain the activities purchase order files.

-- D. Serve as co-chairman of the student senate budget committee.
+Section 8.
+ASWVC activities treasurer shall:

+- A. Attend all meetings of the student senate, executive officers, and executive commission. - B. Record the activities income and expense transactions and provide timely account summaries to the chief student services officer or designee, student senate, and clubs and organizations upon request. - Maintain the activities purchase order files. - D. Serve as co-chairman of the student senate budget committee.
-ARTICLE IV

-REQUIREMENTS FOR STUDENT SENATE MEMBERSHIP
+ARTICLE IV REQUIREMENTS FOR STUDENT SENATE MEMBERSHIP

 Section 1.
 General requirements.
-A. All student senate members must maintain membership in the ASWVC during their term of office.
-B. A student shall hold no more than one student senate position concurrently.

-C. A student may be re-elected to the same student senate position if s/he meets other requirements for candidacy.
-D. Students will sign and adhere to the ASWVC Code of Conduct policy.
+- A. All student senate members must maintain membership in the ASWVC during their term of office. - B. A student shall hold no more than one student senate position concurrently. - C. A student may be re-elected to the same student senate position if s/he meets other requirements for candidacy. - D. Students will sign and adhere to the ASWVC Code of Conduct policy.